MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-report-vat.md

     >   [!INCLUDE[d365fin](includes/d365fin_md.md)] validates whether the report is set up correctly.
 If the validation fails, the errors display under **Errors and Warnings** so that you know what to fix.
 Typically, if the message is about a missing setting in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can click the message to open the page that contains the information to correct.
 5. To submit the report, choose the **Submit** action.

 After you submit the report, [!INCLUDE[d365fin](includes/d365fin_md.md)] monitors the service and keeps a record of your communications.
 The **Status** field indicates where the report is in the process.
 For example, when the authorities process your report, the status of the report changes to **Succeeded**.
 If the tax authority found mistakes in the report you submitted, the status of the report will be **Failed**.
 You can view the errors under **Errors and Warnings**, correct them, and then submit the report again.
-To view a list of all your EC Sales List reports, go to the **EC Sales List Reports** window.
+To view a list of all your EC Sales List reports, go to the **EC Sales List Reports** page.

 ## <a name="viewing-communications-with-your-tax-authority"></a>Viewing communications with your tax authority
 In some countries, you exchange messages with the tax authority when you submit reports.
 You can view the first and the last message you sent or received by choosing the **Download Submission Message** and **Download Response Message** actions.